 In my view we have neglected the importance of agreement, and rule formation in the question of how language originated.
 All languages have vocabularies of words used to refer to objects, actions, mental states and ideas.
 When words are combined to form complex descriptions, narratives, and declarations, they are combined according to set rules.
 The body of these rules are known as syntax or more commonly as grammar.

 Where do rules come from?
-All rules originally come from agreements.
+Many rules come from agreements.
 The act of agreement is often signified nonverbally, by a handshake, sometimes even a nod of the head.

 As the American Philosopher John Searle has described in his book, The Construction of Social Reality, In our everyday existence we find ourselves already embedded in a world of human values, a world created and maintained by successive collective agreements.
 These agreements can be present right now, as in a signing ceremony, or they can remain implicit, and hidden, and often forgotten.